-Think carefully and determine your “ask” for each target audience.
+Be strategic and think carefully about your “asks” and how you phrase them.
 Be realistic and know your audience’s constraints.
-Your first ask should be doable—something that would be hard to refuse, such as keeping you informed, sharing information, or making an introduction.
-You may want to offer two options: would you be willing to have me speak at the next board meeting or provide an article for your next newsletter, for example.
+Your ask should be doable—such as considering a new idea, reading a fact sheet, keeping you informed, sharing information, or making an introduction.
+You may want to offer two options.
+For example, would you be willing to have me speak at the next board meeting or provide an article for your newsletter?

-- As part of your strategy and plans, create specific “asks” for different audiences so everyone knows the ask ahead of time and is using the same ask for the same groups.
+- As part of your strategy and plans, create specific messages and “asks” for each target audience so everyone knows them ahead of time and is using the same information for the same groups.

 Possible asks include:

-- Signing on a supportive statement, commitment to write a letter
+- Signing onto a statement of support or committing to write a letter

 - Writing a feature or guest column in a newsletter